Love of a Lifetime (album): Reception

 In a review for AllMusic, Steve Kurutz wrote: "this album reeks of the kind of soft jazz noodling one hears in a department store during after-Christmas sales.
 Granted it does explore a different side of Oteil than the one heard during the cosmic, marathon blues workouts of the Allmans, but by no means does that fact make Lifetime any more exciting to listen to."

 Writer Dean Budnick stated that Love of a Lifetime "is a band album, not a bass album," and commented: "He draws in some fine players...
-While the musicianship is tasteful, at times the songs themselves are a bit mired in softer, smooth jazz territoy."
+While the musicianship is tasteful, at times the songs themselves are a bit mired in softer, smooth jazz territory."

 In an article for Jambands.com, Max Delaney called the album "an important landmark in Oteil's career," and remarked that it "covers a lot of bases ranging from heavy old school funk a la James Brown and The Meters to more contemporary jazz to some grungy fusion style funk and there is a great overall flow...
 Oteil demonstrates his versatility not just as a player but also as a composer."
 He concluded: "The more you listen to this album, the more you will hear on it."